Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/tasks.md

   Data source used to get details of filtered tasks.
 Filtering is aligned with the current possibilities for SHOW TASKS https://docs.snowflake.com/en/sql-reference/sql/show-tasks query.
 The results of SHOW and SHOW PARAMETERS IN are encapsulated in one output collection tasks.
 ---

-!> **V1 release candidate** This data source was reworked and is a release candidate for the V1.
-We do not expect significant changes in it before the V1.
-We will welcome any feedback and adjust the data source if needed.
-Any errors reported will be resolved with a higher priority.
-We encourage checking this data source out before the V1 release.
-Please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#v0980--v0990) to use it.

 # snowflake_tasks (Data Source)

 Data source used to get details of filtered tasks.
 Filtering is aligned with the current possibilities for [SHOW TASKS](https://docs.snowflake.com/en/sql-reference/sql/show-tasks) query.
 The results of SHOW and SHOW PARAMETERS IN are encapsulated in one output collection `tasks`.